Exclusive: Standard Bank agrees to sell $1 billion worth of Asia loans - sources

 Sources told Reuters in July it was in talks to sell its markets business in London, including its commodities, foreign exchange and interest rate trading operations, for more than $500 million to ICBC.

-Last year it finalized the sale of 80 percent of its Argentine business to ICBC.
+Last year it finalised the sale of 80 percent of its Argentine business to ICBC.
 It has sold off stakes in operations in Turkey and Russia.

 (Additional reporting by Lionel Laurent in Paris; Editing by Carmel Crimmins and Jane Merriman)